 After you start earning more through selling your clutter, consider starting a no spend challenge for 30 days.
 You can tackle this as a family to buy nothing that is not absolutely essential.
 Anytime that you forgo buying something with a free alternative, take that money you would have spent and put it into your $1,000 fund.

 For example, if you save money by skipping Chipotle by making tacos at home, then take the savings and place it in your fund.

 If you do need to spend money, for wants or needs, then try to be more intentional for 30 days.
 Try using a service like CamelCamelCamel to set up price watches on items that you want to buy.
-Generally, there is a wide range of sales prices but if you can catch the right sale then you stand to save a signifcant amount of money.
+Generally, there is a wide range of sales prices but if you can catch the right sale then you stand to save a significant amount of money.

 Take The Challenge

 Jonathan challenges our community to tackle the $1,000 for the month of February!